Our challenge is to deliver a world-class cultural centre at the heart of an active, diverse and inclusive games community.

 Who runs the NVM?

-The NVM is run by a non-profit Community Interest Company (The National Videogame Foundation), operated by the BGI, a new agency for games culture, which is raising new funding for games skills, culture, diversity and production in collaboration with other organisations.
+The NVM is run by a non-profit Community Interest Company (The National Videogame Foundation), operated by the BGI, a charity for games culture, which is raising new funding for games skills, culture, diversity and production in collaboration with other organisations.

 If you have any questions please get in touch.
 Email is best but here are all the details you need to get in touch with us